 Around 1985, Dr. Richard Gardner came up with the term “parental alienation syndrome” to describe what Amy Baker, Ph.D. summarizes as “a child’s unwarranted rejection of one parent in response to the attitudes and actions of the other parent” in a 2008 Social Work Today article.

-Psychotherapist Robert Hack, a divorce mediator, parenting coordinator and president of Associates in Divorce in Bloomfield Hills, says “hostile aggressive parenting” is another term for it.
+Psychotherapist Robert Hack, a divorce mediator, parenting coordinator and divorce coach at Associates in Divorce in Bloomfield Hills, says “hostile aggressive parenting” is another term for it.
 He calls it “emotional child abuse after divorce.”
 But as John Langlois, president of Dads and Moms of Michigan, a nonprofit that advocates for children in what they call “bi-nuclear” families, adds, “it gets complex because even the word divorce isn’t right.”
-He points out, “You don’t have to have a marriage license to conceive a child.
+He points out, “You don’t have to have a marriage license to conceive a child.”

 “The topic is so new that the industry as a whole is still arguing about what the nomenclature for it is going to be.
 It’s that infant.”